YajuanLin/yajuanlin.github.io/contact.md

 layout: page
 ---

-Funded PhD student and lab tech positions available.
-And we are looking for motivated MS and undergraduate students.
+We are always looking for motivated students from undergrads to PhD.
 If you are interested in joining our lab, contact the PI for opportunities.

 Office@ Tidal Hall 231,
 <br/>6300 Ocean Dr.,